In Canada, the government provides free primary medical and health services (OHIP) to those living in the country who qualify for the scheme.

 OHIP, Outside OF Canada

 When travelling outside Canada, it is a good idea to consider buying extra private health insurance.
 Ontario health insurance coverage is minimal when you are abroad.
-When you travel outside Canada, the Ontario Health Insurance Plan pays for a portion of the emergency medical services that meet specific criteria.
+When you travel outside Canada, the Ontario Health Insurance Plan pays for some emergency medical services that meet specific criteria.
 OHIP will pay a certain amount for these services.
 There are many medical and health services that the Ontario Health Insurance Plan does not pay for when you are out of the province.

 For example, OHIP does not cover the cost of these services: